 Flame Thrower Ignition: This ignition system works by throwing a flame to the side of the burner to light it.
-Push any control in and turn anticlockwise to the HIGH position.
-Hold the control knob in until that burner ignites.
-You may need to push and turn the knob a few times before ignition, as it may take around 5 seconds of flow for the gas to reach the burner.
+Push the knob in and turn anticlockwise to the HIGH position.
+Hold the knob in until the burner ignites.
+You may need to push and turn the knob several times before ignition.

-Manual Ignition: You can light your barbeque manually by using the match holder provided to hold a lighted match next to one of the burners, then turning that burner control knob to HIGH.
+Manual Ignition: You can light your barbeque manually by using the match holder provided to hold a lighted match next to one of the burners, then turning the burner control knob to HIGH.
 You can access the burner through the cooking grills.

-If the burner doesn't light first go, return the control knob to the OFF position and try a couple more times.
+If the burner doesn't light first go, return the knob to the OFF position and try a couple more times.
 If the burner still does not light, wait a few minutes to allow the gas to disperse before trying again.
 If satisfactory operation cannot be achieved check the troubleshooting guide on page 24.
 Otherwise, consult your retailer before proceeding.